awjag/screenshot/README.md

 Shift+C copies the selected image to your clipboard, so you can Ctrl+v it into an image editor or some other program.

 Shift+S saves the selected region of the image to TEMPORARY_FILE_DIRECTORY/screenshots/screenshot-n.png, where n is the nth screenshot.

+Planned to-dos/features:
+- a better way to save the image (e.g. select a directory, type in a file name, etc.)
+- clean up the code

+next update: probably never